-I am a professional wildlife artist, pet portrait artist, printmaker and silver jewellery maker living and working in the beautiful West Sussex countryside, not too far from where I was born.
+I am a professional wildlife artist, animal artist, printmaker and silver jewellery maker living and working in the beautiful West Sussex countryside, not too far from where I was born.

 Being an artist gives me my identity and my purpose in life.

-After leaving school I worked for a while in various office based jobs following a serious road accident but I returned to full time education at the age of 28 studying art at Suffolk College of Art in Ipswich and Anglia Ruskin University in Cambridge, eventually gaining my B.A.Hons degree.
-I specialised in printmaking and Illustration, producing my hand made limited edition prints which I sold in galleries and working on illustration commissions.
+After leaving school I worked for a while in various office based jobs following a serious road accident but I returned to full time education at the age of 28, after another life changing event, studying art at Suffolk College of Art in Ipswich and Anglia Ruskin University in Cambridge, finally gaining my B.A.Hons degree.
+I specialised in printmaking and Illustration, producing my hand made limited edition prints which I sold in galleries in London and abroad and worked on illustration commissions.

-I returned to a form of printmaking with drypoint which I also teach occasionally.
-This means drawing directly on to the plate and inking up so that there are no harmful chemicals involved.
+I returned to a form of printmaking with drypoint which I have also taught occasionally.
+This means drawing directly on to a metal or plastic plate and inking it up so there are no harmful chemicals involved in etching a design.

-A few years ago I took some classes working with silver, something I had always had an interest in, and now have a range of hand produced silver jewellery inspired by nature.
+A few years ago I took some classes working with silver, something I had always had an interest in, and after building on those skills, I now have a range of hand produced silver jewellery inspired by nature, and often featuring semi-precious stones and fossils.

 Please browse through my pages to see samples of my artwork and feel free to contact me with any enquiries or commission ideas.

 I am a member of Chichester Art Society and The Association of Sussex Artists.
-I regularly exhibit with the Artworks Studio, where I occasionally teach drypoint printmaking, and Southern Nature in Art.
-I have been accepted twice for the David Shepherd Artist of the Year online gallery, including this year 2019.
+I regularly exhibit with Southern Nature in Art and with the Artworks Studio, where I have occasionally taught drypoint printmaking and pastel drawing.
+I have been accepted twice for the David Shepherd Artist of the Year online gallery, including 2019.
 I was accepted to exhibit with The Society of Equestrian Artists in 2015.
 Voted visitors favourite at The CAS Exhibition 2015 at The Oxmarket Gallery.
 Won best portrait award with Cretacolour 2005 and runner up in Faber Castells pastel pencil competition.
-Awarded best stand at the Chichester Arts in Action event 2016 and won the People’s Choice award at The Association of Sussex Artists exhibition 2019.
+Awarded best stand at the Chichester Arts in Action event 2016 .
+I have also won the People’s Choice award at The Association of Sussex Artists exhibition 2019 and at The Chichester Art Society’s 2020 exhibition.